koh-osug/TunProxy/Readme.md

 # Android HTTP traffic Proxy setting tool

 This tool is a proxy configuration tool that takes advantage of Android VPNService feature.
-Th communication from specified applications can be proxied.
+The communication from specified applications can be proxied to a SOCKS proxy.

 ## How to use